 “First I have to say that I’ve seen the trailer of the movie, it drove me little crazy she [Renee Zellweger] is so nasal in ‘The Trolley Song.’
 Judy was not nasal.”

 [0:45] If you notice, in order to get those high belt notes, Judy drops her jaw.
 What she does is, she drops the jaw for the vowel sound following the g.
 The nasality comes from keeping your jaw not dropped but closed.
 That is one problem with [Zellweger’s] singing.

 In “After You’ve Gone,” she better than anybody tells the story [of the song].
 Every line and every word.
 She tells the story.
 Most Judy Garland imitators get into copying the gestures.

 [0:18] In “There’ll come a time and you’ll regret it,” not only is she telling the story through singing, but with her body, which is the whole secret to her.
 She had a facility to use her arms and head and eyes together to make those words make sense.
-So you know what she was talking about, and you felt her passion about the lyric.
+So you know what she is talking about, and you feel her passion about the lyric.